christios/chriscay-compling/text-summarization/README.md

 ## TODO

-- Tweak the parameters which decide which sentences will be disregarded (it heavily affects the results)
+- Tweak the parameters which decide which sentences will be disregarded (it heavily affects the results).
-- The `-e` mode is yielding bad results; consider changing the way indexing is done (e.g, take POS and relations into account in addition to entity information)
+- The `-e` mode is yielding bad results; consider changing the way indexing is done (e.g, take POS and relations into account in addition to entity information).
 - Change the way the score of a sentence if calculated based on the Cross Method from [3].
-- Perform testing using some dataset and the ROUGE score [5]
+- Perform testing using some dataset and the ROUGE score [5].
+- [6] contains a comprehensive list of resources related to text summarization.

 ## References